 - Dresses, shirts, jerseys and jackets – are they hanging correctly?

 - Are trousers hanging correctly, or is one leg maybe rucked up a little?

 The list goes on, but you get the picture (haha).

-Hair can be particularly difficult, especially when somebody is nervous as nervous people shift a lot.
-You might have got them into the perfect pose and you’re ready to go and they look down and back up at you and then their hair is all out of place.
+Hair can be particularly difficult in photos, especially when somebody is nervous as nervous people shift a lot.
+You might have got them into the perfect full body pose and you’re ready to go and they look down and back up at you dislodging their hair again.
 Or a gust of wind wafts up a tuft of hair.

-This again is why, just like with posing, I start at the feet and move my way up.
+This again is why, just like with posing, I scan wardrobe from the feet up.